 Reducing avoidable admissions and readmissions to acute care facilities continues to be an important focus of quality improvement across the healthcare system.
-Unnecessary hospitalizations can prolong a patient's illness, increase their time away from home and family, expose them to potential harms, and add to their costs.
-Avoidable admissions and readmissions also contribute significantly to the United States' high rate of healthcare spending.
-One estimate puts the cost of all-cause adult hospital readmissions at over 40 billion dollars annually.
-While there is no clear evidence on how many of these readmissions may be avoidable, estimates have ranged that anywhere from five percent to 79 percent may be preventable.1 A 2013 MedPAC report suggests that reducing avoidable readmissions by 10 percent could achieve a savings of \$1 billion or more.2
+Unnecessary hospitalizations can prolong the illness of patients, increase their time away from home and family, expose them to potential harms, and add to their costs.
+Avoidable admissions and readmissions also significantly contribute to the high rate of healthcare spending in the United States.
+One estimate puts the cost of all-cause adult hospital readmissions at over \$40 billion annually.
+While there is no clear evidence on how many of these readmissions are avoidable, estimates suggest that anywhere from 5 percent to 79 percent may be preventable.
+A 2013 MedPAC report suggests that reducing avoidable readmissions by 10 percent could achieve a savings of \$1 billion or more.

-Currently, there are more than 46 NQF-endorsed admissions and readmissions.
-These measures have been adopted into a number of federal quality programs with the aim of reducing unnecessary admissions and readmissions by fostering improved care coordination across the healthcare system.
+Currently, there are more than 46 NQF-endorsed admissions and readmissions measures.
+These measures have been adopted into various federal quality programs with the aim of reducing unnecessary admissions and readmissions by fostering improved care coordination across the healthcare system.

-The impact of sociodemographic (SDS) factors on readmission measures continues to be an on-going question.
+The impact of sociodemographic status (SDS) on readmission measures continues to be an ongoing question.
 As payment penalties attached to the use of readmission measures increase, questions have arisen about how to improve performance without disproportionately affecting safety net facilities serving the most vulnerable populations.
-To better understand these issues, NQF launched a two year trial period in April 2015 where measures can be evaluated for the potential need for SDS adjustment based on both conceptual and empirical evidence.
+To better understand these issues, NQF launched a two-year trial period in April 2015 in which measures can be evaluated for the potential need for SDS adjustment based on both conceptual and empirical evidence.

-While admission and readmission rates continue to decrease, it is imperative to ensure they do so safely and without adverse consequences for patients.
+While admission and readmission rates continue to drop, it is imperative to ensure that they decrease safely and without adverse consequences for patients.
 In particular, reducing admission and readmission rates should be balanced with monitoring of unintended consequences to ensure that patients are getting the care that they need.

-For this project, the Standing Committee evaluated 11 newly-submitted measures and 6 measures undergoing maintenance review against NQF's standard evaluation criteria.
-Sixteen measures were recommended for endorsement.
+For this project, the Standing Committee evaluated 11 newly submitted measures and six measures undergoing maintenance review against NQF's standard evaluation criteria.
+Sixteen measures were endorsed: